-- B. Attendance Policy: Punctual and regular attendance is required.
+- A. Textbook and Other Materials.
+Fusion 360 tutorials - B. Attendance Policy: Punctual and regular attendance is required.
 No excused absences.
 All absences may be made up.
 All absences in excess of three days must be made up.
 Three tardies are equal to one absence.
 When a student reaches six non-made-up absences he/she may be dropped from the course.
 The instructor may drop a student after three absences if the student refuses to make them up.
-Any student who has missed (14) consecutive calender days in a row will be dropped.
-There will be a sign in sheet.
-It is the Students Responsibility to sign - C. Assignment Policy.
+Any student who has missed (14) consecutive calendar days in a row will be dropped.
+There will be a sign in sheet; it will be the student responsibility to sign each class. - C.Assignment Policy.
 Projects, training exercises, and customer work are assigned to each student during the semester.
-Each of these learning exercises are graded or evaluated by the instructor.
-Students are encouraged to complete the lab assignments within reasonable length of time. - D. Grading Policy/Procedure and/or Methods of Evaluation.
-A Comprehensive final will be given at the end of the semester.
-Students are required to take the
+Each of these exercises are graded or evaluated by the instructor.
+Students are encouraged to complete the lab assignments within reasonable length of time.

+D.Grading Policy/Procedure and/or Methods of Evaluation.
+Your grade will be determined on the basis of the following factors: